Gæran Music festival

 The main events of the festival take place on Friday the 14th and Saturday the 15th in Loðskinn, the tannery factory that inspired this whole event.
 The storage house will be empty of any woolskin to make way for musicians and music enthusiasts, but the atmosphere will be enough to charm any sheep out of its hide!

 The music that will be heard at Gæran is from a great variety.
 A blend of local musicians, smaller bands and renowned performers is what we offer.
 In the past we’ve had musicians such as singer/songwriter Eivør Palsdottir from the Faroe Islands and many other great artists.
 We can promise great music, something fresh, something local and some of the best performers Iceland has to offer.

 Tickets / Line-up

-Tickets can be bought through midi.is from the 14th of July.
+Tickets will be announced soon.
 Tickets can also be bought on site at the festival weekend, in case of a spontaneous need for great music and even better company!

 Sauðárkrókur, the home of Gæran, is a charming little town in the north of Iceland.
 Imagine the past clashing with the present, the town clashing with the countryside, and there you have Sauðárkrókur.

 The town has everything you need, supermarkets, a pool, camping sites, restaurants, and last but not least, bars.
 Sauðárkrókur even has a real old fashion shopkeeper on the corner.
 In his store you can buy everything from gasoline and garden gloves to chocolate cakes and kitchen appliances.